aculab-com/AculabCall-notification-server/README.md

 ## Sockets data

-Sockets are user for communication between this server and [front end app](https://github.com/aculab-com/webrtc-demo-client).
+Sockets are used for communication between this server and [front end app](https://github.com/aculab-com/webrtc-demo-client).

 ### Emit data